Our Five Top Tips to Keep Your Data Safe

 - Duplicate servers – cloud or physical

 Do you have a have a system ready to go in the event of a disaster?
 If not, we highly recommend that you do so if the worst happens, business will run as usual.
 A physical server could be located on your site or replicated elsewhere (subject to bandwidth and other’s requirements).
 A cloud server could be serviced through Microsoft Azure or located at Microcomms and leased.
 Not sure where to begin?
-Just give us a call and we’d be happy to talk it through with you.
+Just give us a call and we’d be happy to talk it through with you and check this out offshore trusts.

 5.Testing, Testing, Testing